henri5/Labyrinth/README.md

 If you want to try game out, keys are written in Config.java, but here's overview:
 * move with WASD
 * open doors with Shift (if room is 'locked', first Shift hit merely unveils the content, second moves player inside).
-To open the door and enter room, player must be adjecent to the door
+To open the door and enter room, player must be adjacent to the door
 * Q drops temporary teleport stone (gatestone) and E teleports you to it. you can always reposition this stone
 * 1 drops 'permanent' teleport stone and 2 teleports to it.
 To drop that gatestone, you must currently hold it (i.e. gatestone is not currently laying around in the labyrinth)
 * Space picks up items, keys and permanent gatestone